hmlongco/Factory/README.md

 A new approach to Container-Based Dependency Injection for Swift and SwiftUI.

+## Factory 2.0

+Note that Factory is evolving, and a working version of Factory 2.0 is now in the develop branch.
+Factory 2.0 offers true dependency injection container support as well as several other new features.

+** This is a breaking change from 1.0. **

 ## Why Something New?

 The first dependency injection system I wrote was [Resolver](https://github.com/hmlongco/Resolver).
 That open source project, while quite powerful and still in use in many applications, suffered from a few drawbacks.